hrishikeshnerkar/Quiz_App-Springboot-Backend/README.md

 # 📚 QuizApp Backend

 A simple Spring Boot-based backend application for managing quizzes and questions.
-This project was built by Hrishikesh to understand the basics of Spring Boot, REST APIs, and JPA.
+This project was built to understand the basics of Spring Boot, REST APIs, and JPA.

 ---